grayloon/magento-laravel-api/README.md

 ```

 #### Schema
-Get a schema blueprint of the Magento 2 REST Api:
+Get a schema blueprint of the Magento 2 REST API:
 ```php
 Magento::api('schema')->show();
 ```